ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 Visit [this link](https://github.com/ZL-Audio/ZLEqualizer/releases) and download the installer which matches your OS:

-- If the file has a `.dmg` extension, it is for macOS.
+- If the file has a `.dmg` extension, it is for macOS (in VST3 & AU).
-- If the file has a `.exe` extension, it is for Windows.
+- If the file has a `.exe` extension, it is for Windows (in VST3).
-- If the file has a `.zip` extension, it is for Linux.
+- If the file has a `.zip` extension, it is for Linux (in VST3).
 On Linux, you have to move the `*.vst3` file manually to the correct folder, e.g., `~/.vst3`.

 Please note that all installers **have not been notarized**.
 You should decide whether to trust the installers from the provided link.
 Alternatively, you can build the plugin from the project source code.

+> On macOS, the plugin requires Metal support.
+>
-> Warning: On Windows, the plugin is built with JUCE Direct2D Preview branch.
+> On Windows, the plugin requires Direct2D support.
+>
+> On Linux, the plugin **DOES NOT HAVE** hardware acceleration, which may lead to UI freezing.

 ZL Equalizer is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).